welcheb/FattyRiot/README.md

 FattyRiot algorithm for separation of fat and water magnetic resonance images

-FattyRiot was the winning entry of the [International Society for Magnetic Resonance in Medicine (ISMRM) 2012 Challenge on Water Fat Separation](http://www.ismrm.org/challenge/node/18)
+FattyRiot was the winning entry of the [International Society for Magnetic Resonance in Medicine (ISMRM) 2012 Challenge on Water-Fat Reconstruction](http://www.ismrm.org/challenge/node/18)

 FattyRiot includes algorithms available in the [ISMRM Fat-Water Toolbox v1](http://ismrm.org/workshops/FatWater12/data.htm)